 8 tsp of sugar

 However, that recipe makes a fairly large batch (which is great for a party!) and since it’s just the two of us lately I cut the recipe in half and modified it a bit because I love strawberries and only had fresh lime juice instead of frozen concentrate.

 Here’s my modified version that makes two servings for two people:

 Let me tell you: they’re just as good as I remember.

-We were allowed non-alcoholic versions as kiddos, but as we became teenagers my grandfather was more lenient than my mom was when it came to booze so my appreciation for this beverage has pretty deep roots. 🤣 I mean, it wasn’t like he would ever let us get hammered… as teenagers we were only allowed one glass (with no refills).
+We were allowed non-alcoholic versions as kiddos, but as we became teenagers my grandfather was more lenient than my mom was when it came to booze so my appreciation for this beverage has pretty deep roots. 🤣 I mean, it wasn’t like he would ever let us get hammered… as teenagers we were only allowed one small glass (with no refills).

 These are dangerous because they sneak up on you… they taste like a yummy frozen strawberry drink and then all of a sudden you’re talking to a house plant. 🤣 Proceed with caution.